pinguinstall/pscp/README.md

 # requirements
 The softweare depends only on the Python standard library (e.g., `argparse`, `subprocess`, `multiprocessing`, `os`, `sys`, `time`, `random`, `pathlib`).
 So there are no third-party Python packages required.
 Both systems however need `rsync` and `openssh-client`, installed.
 The respective "server" also needs `openssh-server` installed.
 (This is the same as in the non-parallel scp or remote rsync case)

+# a word of caution
+The software is tested, but it might contain bugs which (in the worst case) will destroy all your data.
+Please be careful if using the software in production environments, use backups and the usual precautions.